arkency/posts/posts/2014-02-10-rails-refactoring-the-aha-moments.md

 I was just working with this code.
 It's not mine (it's Redmine).
 As part of the research for my ['Rails Refactoring' book](http://rails-refactoring.com/), I was transforming this code into many possible structures.

 When I started, I didn't know much about it.
-Before I played with it, I started some manual mutant testing to see if the tests cover most of the cases (they did).
+Before I played with it, I started some manual mutation testing to see if the tests cover most of the cases (they did).

 I learnt a lot, by moving some pieces of this code into different forms.
 I knew this code has code smells.
 It does a lot of things and some better structure is possible.